 William Lynch

 “Knowledge is additionally not a result of observing the world, it results from many social processes and interactions.
-We therefore find that constructivist learning attaches as much meaning to the process of learning as it does to the acquisition of new knowledge.
+We therefore find that constructivist learning attaches as much meaning to the process of learning.
+It values the acquisition of new knowledge equally.
 In other words, the journey is just as important as [and determines] the destination.”

 Innovation

 How innovation is defined depends on the context.
 Innovation can be viewed as continuous, incremental, and disruptive depending on the point of departure.
-What may be seen as continuous in one business context may be completely disruptive in another context (due to its novelty).
-This is one reason why innovation is not a one-size-fits-all endeavour but instead requires a unique approach tailored to join together the business environment, product/service competencies, project roles, and business model.
+What may be seen as continuous in one business context might actually be disruptive in another.
+This is often due to its novelty.
+This is one reason why innovation is not a one-size-fits-all endeavour.
+It requires a unique approach.
+This approach should be tailored to join together the business environment, product/service competencies, project roles, and business model.

 Travis Barker, MPA GCPM